jpallagrosi/unrealEpic_multiUser/README.md

 3 Components needed: Epic Games Launcher, Unreal Engine 5, XCode.

-**Epic Games Launcher and Unreal Engine 5:** \
+**Epic Games Launcher and Unreal Engine:** \
-From the local admin, snapshot the install of both Epic Games Launcher (including updates) and Unreal Engine 5.
+From the local admin, snapshot the install of both Epic Games Launcher (including updates) and Unreal Engine.
 Package should be around 20GB. \
 Install Unreal Engine 5 from the Epic Games Launcher. \
 (Drag and drop didn't work for me) \
 NOTE An Epic Games account is required for the above.
 It is free to sign up.